 It’s both risky and expensive to rely on KOLs or KOCs to help you build your brand.
 Whilst it might take longer, it is probably safer in the long term (& cheaper) to invest in your own teams who will take over the bulk of your livestreaming activity.
 You can always use a professional KOL for special festivals such as Singles Day.
+This was essential in both 2020 & 2021.
 Of course this is not purely limited to Bilibili marketing but the technique should be spread across all the platforms on which you are active

 Thinking that working with a consultant would accelerate your international expansion?